nsbgn/thumbledore/README.md

         gets an additional function when you *tap* rather than hold it: it triggers `escape`, useful for modal applications like `vim`.
     2.  `space`.
-When held along `meta`, it exposes the `meta`-modified keys that were hidden under the navigational cluster, and it also allows you to access function keys.
+When held along `meta`, it exposes the `meta`-modified keys that were hidden under the navigational cluster.
     3.  `ctrl/enter`.
 Tapping gets you `enter`, the logical counterpart to `escape`.
+You can still get repeating enters by double tapping and holding.
 2. On the right hand, from right to left:
     1.  `shift`.
 This is a one-shot key: when you tap it, it will be activated for the following keypress.
 In conjunction with `meta`